Penang Island: Foodie Paradise

 Cendol is an iced Malaysian dessert with pandan rice flour jellies topped with coconut milk, palm sugar, and red sweetened Azuki beans.

-For Westerners, this may seem like another odd combination, but we enjoy Asian-style desserts and thought this was a great combination.
-We pretty much love anything with coconut milk.
+For Westerners, this may seem like another odd combination, but we enjoy Asian-style desserts and pretty much love anything with coconut milk.
 We found this dessert refreshing on a typical hot Malaysian day and a perfect treat after a hot, spicy soup.

 Breakfast